mefercs/web/css.md

 ```

 ## Absolute vs Relative
-- Absolute: Physial units of length. (in , mm)
+- Absolute: Physical units of length. (in , mm)
 - Relative: (em, rem) relate to another length value.
   * rem: It is relative to the root font-size.
   * em: relative to the font-size of its direct or nearest parent.